Preventative Care Visits for Children

 Take a moment to consider the importance of pediatric dentistry. keep your child’s teeth strong and healthy- even their primary, or “baby” teeth.
-Dr. Donald Alexander, a dentist in Jacksonville, recommends that children begin to visit the dentist for routine dental visits around the age of 3.
+Dr. Donald Alexander, your trusted general dentist in Jacksonville, recommends that children begin to visit the dentist for routine dental visits around the age of 3.
 This is approximately when all primary teeth have erupted.

 Good habits start early.
 When it comes to children’s dental health, it is important to establish routines early.
 This should include daily brushing and flossing, combined with regular professional dental cleanings, and routine dental visits.